Aug. 26, 2024

 Hi Bakers,

 I have tried to make an edible flatbread for years!
 Many bad, horrible, dry, and stiff breads were made and thrown out!
 This one is delicious.
-Good tasting with great texture too and easy to make!
-You can enjoy ripping hunks of this soft and delicious bread and plunging it into your hummus like everyone else!
-This has no long rise times, minimal kneading, and cooks in a pan.
-The recipe is dairy-free, egg-free, vegan, and multigrain too.
-The bread stores and reheats very well too!
-Gluten-Free Multigrain Flatbread
+Good-tasting with great texture and easy to make!
+You can enjoy ripping hunks of this soft, delicious bread and plunging it into your hummus like everyone else!
+This bread has no long rise time, minimal kneading, and cooks in a pan.
+The recipe is dairy-free, egg-free, vegan, and multi-grain too.
+The bread stores and reheats very well if you use a toaster or the oven.
+Enjoy! ~Carolyn

 Modified from the NYT recipe for Lebanese flatbread